otueteng/alx-low_level_programming/0x1A-hash_tables/README.md

-0x1A.
-C - Hash tables Solution
+Solution to 0x1A.
+C - Hash tables